gaserslav/My_http-server-framework-ish/README.md

   //first one is port (defolt is 8080) and refreshrate(defolt is 10000) Server server2=new LessOptimisedServer(8080,100);
 ```
-so with pure Server u can edit files after initializing object but YOU CAN NOT ADD NEW ONES (if you do program wont register them) while with lessOptimisedServer you can, just you need to wait Server to refresh himself
+so with pure Server u can edit files after initializing object but YOU CAN NOT ADD NEW ONES (if you do program wont register them) while with lessOptimisedServer you can, just you need to wait Server to refresh itself

 Server starts on function run() it has Runnable so you can make it into Thread